-Hillary has completed her Suzuki Book One training with Gail Lange, Book Two with Nicole Wilton, and Suzuki Early Childhood Education Stages One and Two with Wan Tsai Chen.
-Hillary teaches in Spruce Grove (M, W) and at SCS (Tuesday).
-She is accepting new students for Spruce Grove only.
+Hillary has completed her Suzuki Book One training with Gail Lange, Book Two and Three with Nicole Wilton, and Suzuki Early Childhood Education Stages One and Two with Wan Tsai Chen.
+Hillary teaches in Spruce Grove.
+She is accepting new students.
+For Fall 2020, lessons are beginning virtually with hopes to transition to in-person lessons.

 Alla Rekhson studied music and received her Bachelor of Music degree from the music college of Gomel, Belarus, and her Master of Music degree in the Russian State Conservatory.
 After graduating in 1986, she taught piano at the Gomel music college, the Israel Conservatory and the Suzuki Music Academy in Houston, Texas.
 She received her Suzuki teacher training in Houston from Dr. Doris Herrel, a teacher trainer of the Suzuki Association of the Americas.
 She upgraded her Suzuki teaching level each year while living in Houston and began teaching with the method in 1998.